Chhoti Bahu

+Initially, Saira Banu was to star as the female lead, but she withdrew a few days into filming due to illness.

 Plot

 Radha (Sharmila Tagore) was the only daughter of a rich merchant.
-She suffers from epilepsy, triggered especially by the removal of a little doll she always carries with her.
+She has epilepsy, triggered especially by the removal of a little doll she always carries with her.
 Madhu (Rajesh Khanna) was a young doctor, practicing in a village.
 He lives along with his older brother Shriram (Tarun Bose) and sister-in-law Sita (Nirupa Roy).
 A local unqualified medical practitioner, whose business got a big hit by the practice of Madhu, begrudgingly arranges a match between Madhu and Radha, hiding her illness.
 Madhu marries her without knowing the problem she has.

 Immediately after the wedding, Madhu and his family members come to know of Radha's illness and they accept her as wedding has already taken place.
 After seeing that Radha's attack subsided with the touch of Gopi (son of Shriram and Sita), Sita lets her have him herself.
 Radha feels so happy and starts taking care of Gopi as her own son.

 Years pass and Gopi, now seven years old, grows up thinking of Radha as his mother.
 Things go well till Madhu and Shriram's sister Paro comes along with her husband and son to stay with them.
 Her son Niku (Mehmood Jr.), with his playful attitude, spoils Gopi too, much to the worry of Radha.
 Later, Paro starts misunderstandings between Radha and Sita, that go to a bigger level because of Radha's innocence and Sita's indolence.
 Moreover, Paro frightens little Gopi that if he sees his mother, she would die.
 Frightened Gopi stays away from Radha, much to the agony of Radha.
 Gradually, she falls ill and her condition becomes critical.
 While everyone is puzzled by Gopi's behavior, Niku carefully extracts the reason for his behavior.
 He tells that to everyone.
 Everyone scolds Paro and convinces Gopi that his mother wouldn't die if he talks to her.
 Gopi comes to Radha and her illness goes away.
 Even bitterness between Radha and Sita goes away and they start living together happily as before.